Trichomoniasis

 It is possible to become infected from sharing a bath or through objects like toilet seats and towels, but that is rare.
 It is also rare for the to be passed on from a mother to her baby during birth.

-Trichomoniasis infections are one of the most common sexually transmitted infections: It is estimated that over 250 million people are infected each year worldwide.
+Trichomoniasis infections are one of the most common sexually transmitted infections: It is estimated that about 150 million people are infected each year worldwide.
 The is diagnosed more frequently in women than in men.
-It is now thought to be less common in Germany and other countries, but there are no clear statistics here.
+It is thought to be rare in Germany and similar countries, but there are no clear statistics here.

 Trichomoniasis infections often go unnoticed.
 If people do have symptoms, then these develop about a week after on average.
 Some people already have symptoms after four days, and in others it can take up to three weeks.
 The can become chronic if left untreated – especially in women.